In the United States, about 32 people die in drunk driving accidents daily, which translates to about one person every 45 minutes.

 Furthermore, submitting to such a test allows your attorney to challenge other aspects of the case, like whether the arresting officer had probable cause or reasonable suspicion to pull you over during the initial stop.

-And even if you fail the breathalyzer test, having a skilled and experienced DUI lawyer can help lessen your penalties or even get the prosecutor to drop the charges against you.If you’re in Orlando, Florida, and need legal assistance for your DUI charge or any criminal defense case, call Parikh Law at (321) 204-7948 for a free consultation.
+And even if you fail the breathalyzer test, having a skilled and experienced DUI lawyer can help lessen your penalties or even get the prosecutor to drop the charges against you.If you’re in Orlando, Florida, and need legal assistance for your DUI charge or any criminal defense case, call Parikh Law, P.A.: Criminal Defense Attorney at (321) 204-7948 for a free consultation.

 References